21 Additional Community Cases Of COVID-19; 3 New Cases In Managed Isolation Facilities

 Public health staff across New Zealand continue to contact trace, with focus on higher risk locations.

 The number of contacts has increased significantly.
-This is something we expected as we identify more cases and locations of interest.
+This is something we expected as we identify more cases and test in large numbers.

-As of 10am today, a total of 5065 individual contacts are in our national contact tracing system.

-The majority of contacts are located in the Auckland and Waikato regions, with a small proportion located in other areas throughout the rest of North Island and South Island.
-As of 10am today, 1982 contacts were located in the Auckland and Waikato regions, 266 contacts were located throughout the rest of New Zealand, and the location of the remaining contacts is still being established.
+As of 9am today, 8,667 individual contacts have been identified – and this number will increase throughout the day, as records are fully processed.

 Section 70 Notices